USMA Essays: How To Write Outstanding Essays To Get Into West Point

 USMA Essay #3:

 Question: West Point and the Army are committed to the idea that respect for others and an understanding of diversity are important leadership traits.
 Why will you be successful in working with leaders, peers, and subordinates of a gender, color, ethnicity, and/or religion different from your own?
-(2500 character limit)
+(500 word limit)

 Answer: First, start by communicating your own personal definition of why diversity, inclusion, and mutual respect matters in today’s Army.